Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Abstract

 \section{Abstract}

 We consider a nonlinear Klein--Gordon equation in the nonrelativistic limit regime with initial data in the form of a modulated highly oscillatory exponential.
-In this regime of a small scaling parameter $\eps$, the solution exhibits rapid oscillations in both time and space, posing challenges for numerical approximation.
-We propose an explicit and an implicit exponentially weighted finite difference method.
+In this regime of a small scaling parameter $\eps\ll 1$, the solution exhibits rapid oscillations in both time and space. \bcl The solution is approximated, up to $\mathcal{O}(\eps)$, by a superposition of two polarized solutions, which are wave packets that move with opposite group velocities proportional to $\eps^{-1}$.
+The equations for polarized solutions are formulated in co-moving coordinates and are then discretized \ecl by an explicit and an implicit exponentially weighted finite difference method.
 While the explicit weighted leapfrog method needs to satisfy a CFL-type stability condition, the implicit weighted Crank--Nicolson method is unconditionally stable.
-Both methods achieve second-order accuracy with time steps and mesh sizes that are not restricted in magnitude by~$\eps$.
-The methods are uniformly convergent in the range from arbitrarily small to moderately bounded $\eps$.
+Both methods achieve second-order accuracy with time steps and mesh sizes that are not restricted in magnitude by~$\eps$. \bcl For the approximation of polarized solutions, \ecl the methods are uniformly convergent in the range from arbitrarily small to moderately bounded $\eps$.
 Numerical experiments illustrate the theoretical results.

 {\it Keywords. \rm\,Exponentially weighted finite difference method, nonlinear Klein--Gordon equation, highly oscillatory solution, dispersion relation, asymptotic-preserving, uniformly accurate.}

 \it Mathematics Subject Classification (2020): \rm\, 65M06, 65M12, 65M15